 A Veteran Cohort, ensuring military-connected individuals can participate in classes comprised of their peers.

 Specialized professional development courses.

 “IVET provides a point of entry to the University of British Columbia for veterans transitioning from military service who are looking to explore new academic and career opportunities.”

 UBC President Santa Ono's Commitment to Veterans

-One hundred and one years ago today, the guns fell silent in Europe, marking the end of what many hoped would be the war to end all wars.
-Although UBC was only a few years old, many of its students, faculty and staff heeded the call to serve their country in that conflict.
+One hundred and one year ago today, the guns fell silent in Europe, marking the end of what many hoped would be the war to end all wars.
+Although UBC was only a few years old, many of its students, faculty, and staff heeded the call to serve their country in that conflict.

 In the years since, UBC students, faculty, staff, alumni have continued to answer the call of duty, serving their country as peacekeepers, as soldiers fighting against tyranny and oppression, as first responders, and in other ways.

 Representing the university in all its diversity, they gave of themselves to make the world a better place.
 Many of them paid the ultimate sacrifice.
 Others returned wounded, whether physically or mentally.
 Today, we honour them.
 We reflect on their valour and their sacrifice, and we reflect on our duty to them, to their well-being, and to their re-integration into civilian life.